Mawlana (film): Controversy

 The film sparked criticism from Sunni Muslim clerics, leading some to demand a ban.
 Al-Azhar clerics argued that the film damaged the reputation of institutional Islam during a period when the organization was actively working to curb violent extremism.
 Director Magdy Ahmed Ali countered by saying, "This is the ideal time for the film.
 The military is combating terrorism, extremism is growing, and people are advocating for a revitalization of religious discourse."

 Background

-The film's release coincided with Egypt's ongoing struggle with Islamist extremism under the leadership of President Abdel Fattah al-Sisi, a former army chief who overthrew the Muslim Brotherhood government in 2013.
-Al-Sisi prioritized the fight against extremism and designated Al-Azhar as the central force in defending mainstream Islam.
+The film's release coincided with Egypt's ongoing struggle with Islamist extremism under the leadership of President Abdel Fattah el-Sisi, a former army chief who overthrew the Muslim Brotherhood government in 2013.
+El-Sisi prioritized the fight against extremism and designated Al-Azhar as the central force in defending mainstream Islam.
 The film's premiere occurred one day before a suicide bomber killed 28 people in an attack on Cairo's primary Coptic Christian cathedral, an event claimed by the Islamic State.